FineUploader/fine-uploader/readme.md

 #### Sending additional params ####

-To add a parameter that will be passed as query string with each upload use params option.
+To add a parameter that will be passed as a query string with each upload use params option.

     var uploader = new qq.FileUploader({
         element: document.getElementById('file-uploader'),